 Start talking about meaningful quality of life and end-of-life care long before the need for high-tech life support, so your family and friends know your wishes.

-When Paul Scheier, a retired dentist from a suburb of Buffalo, understood that he would die of lung cancer, he chose to skip chemo and died at home under hospice care.
-In a survey accompanying a Consumer Reports video about him, “A Beautiful Death,” 86 percent of adults said they, too, would like to spend their final days at home.
+When Paul Scheier, a retired dentist from a suburb of Buffalo, understood that he would die of lung cancer, he chose to skip chemo and died at home under hospice care, as described in a Consumer Reports video, “A Beautiful Death.”
+At least seven out of every 10 Americans say they, too, would like to spend their final days at home.